Montreal Institute for Genocide and Human Rights Studies: Memoirs of Holocaust survivors in Canada

 The project to collect unpublished diaries and memoirs written by Holocaust survivors in Canada was initiated some years ago by Professors Mervin Butovsky and Kurt Jonassohn.
 They thought it important that these documents be preserved as a valuable part of the historical record because their contents would differ in significant ways from interview testimonies.
 Some of these differences are explored in a paper.

 The collected manuscripts were deposited in the Archives of Concordia University with the addition of an abstract and a list of key words with explanations.
 The location of towns and villages was ascertained by consulting standard reference works.
 The location of camps was facilitated by consulting Weinmann who identifies over 2,000 camps.
 These memoirs are now accessible to interested scholars by consulting the Concordia University Archives.

 The abstracts and key words of all of the manuscripts collected to date are available.

+Closure

+Concordia University announced the closure of the Institute on November 1, 2024.